BY MOLLY | EVERYTHINGSHIHTZU.COM

 Dogs are den animals and crate training lets them know that this crate is their den, and their sleeping quarters.

 My own Shih Tzu dogs have been completely potty trained for quite some time, but in the beginning the crate was a great tool we used when we first began training them.

-They don't use their crates very much for sleeping anymore, except maybe when we go on vacation, or when we have a lot of company over and they need a calmer place to get away from all the loud talking, laughing, as well as the feet of all these strange people in their home.
+They don't use their crates very much for sleeping anymore.
+Except when we go on vacation or have a lot of company, they need a calmer place to escape all the loud talking, laughing, and the feet of all these strange people in their home.

 For potty training a puppy, ideally you’ll begin by crating most of the time.

 This is simply because your puppy is going to think that if he’s in the same room with you, every corner is a potential potty zone if you’re not looking.